 Amazon Luna currently has an early access price of $5.99 a month.
 This subscription includes unlimited access to a growing catalog of games and 1080p/60fps streaming on two devices simultaneously.
 4K quality is “coming soon” for select titles, but no exact date is listed.

 Channels are available for an additional fee.
 The Ubisoft channel beta costs $14.99 per month.
 And while right now you need access to the Luna+ early access program to get in the Ubisoft beta program, eventually you will be able to sign up for them separately.
 That means you can pay for just the subscription you need, and swap back and forth to access different libraries.

 The Ubisoft channel includes the same 1080p/60 quality and unlimited gameplay, but only for one device.
-However, it features the ultimate edition of each game, with DLC unlocked for certain titles.
+However, it features the ultimate edition of each game, with all DLC unlocked for certain titles.
 If you already pay for Ubisoft Plus on another platform, you can connect your Ubisoft account to access the Amazon Luna channel at no additional charge.

 The Amazon Luna controller

 If you want to get the most out of a Luna subscription, you’ll also want to pick up an Amazon Luna controller.
 Amazon claims that using the official controller can reduce latency by 17 to 30 milliseconds when compared to standard Bluetooth controllers, which is huge for competitive multiplayer titles.

 It does this by connecting directly to Amazon’s servers with a built-in WiFi receiver with support for both 2.4Ghz and 5Ghz networks.
 This removes the middleman of your local PC or streaming device.
 Wired gameplay is also available with a USB-C cable, which unfortunately isn’t included in the box.

 The Amazon Luna controller is similar to an Xbox controller, but with built-in WiFi for reduced latency.